cdktf/cdktf-provider-cloudflare/docs/userAgentBlockingRule.csharp.md

 - *Type:* string

-The exact user agent string to match.
-This value will be compared to the received User-Agent HTTP header value.
+The IP address to match.
+This address will be compared to the IP address of incoming requests.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/user_agent_blocking_rule#value UserAgentBlockingRule#value}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/user_agent_blocking_rule#value UserAgentBlockingRule#value}

 ---